GeekyAnts/NativeBase/README.md

 >NativeBase added into the list of [Frameworks](https://github.com/jondot/awesome-react-native#frameworks) of Awesome React Native.

 **vitalets**
->Thanks for such useful library
+>Thanks for such useful library.

 **robtweed**
->The components look great, and I'd love to use them
+>The components look great, and I'd love to use them.

 **chromakey**
 >Thanks for a great library.
 I appreciate the quick fix!